the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 And if you're using data validators for your endpoint payloads (you should be), things can get very tricky trying to support very different structures within the same endpoint.

-Formalizing QA endpoints gives you freedom to define the shapes you need for productive QA.
+Having separate QA endpoints gives you freedom to define the outputs that fit your debugging needs, without battling your production constraints.

 #### ‼️  I get it now.
-All is clear.
-Thanks, BOS!
+All is clear. 🧘 Thanks, BOS!

 You got it, pal! 🤘

-And just for the record, I really am not claiming that QA endpoints are a panacea to your ML engineering woes.
+And just for the record, I really am not claiming that QA endpoints are a panacea to all your ML engineering woes.

 They certainly have their drawbacks -- the main one being the contrived friction to keep endpoints with different purposes / outputs / etc. in sync with each other.

-And maybe this is just not worth it for your pipeline -- and that's totally fine.
+And maybe this is just not worth it for your needs -- and that's totally fine.

 But in a world where bugs can drive us crazy for days, or -- God forbid -- multiple sprints, any tools that might help us keep our sanity, and keep us shipping fast, are worth a shot.

-Happy QA-ing!
+Happy QA-ing! 🧑‍🔬